 i.
 Post construction restoration/reinstatement of the working areas and temporary access to the public highway;

-j. where works cannot be contained wholly within the site a plan should be submitted showing the site layout on the highway including extent of hoarding, pedestrian routes and remaining road width for vehicle movements.
+j. where works cannot be contained wholly within the site, a plan should be submitted showing the site layout on the highway including extent of hoarding, pedestrian routes and remaining road width for vehicle movements.

-11.
+Development shall be carried out in accordance with the approved details.

-No development shall commence until general arrangement plan(s) to a scale of 1:200 showing details of the walking / cycling infrastructure including works to the adopted highway have been submitted to and approved in writing by the Local planning authority.
-The details shall be submitted in accordance with guidance contained in LTN 1/20 on Cycle Infrastructure Design and Manual for Streets and where applicable indicate proposals for:
+11. No development shall commence until general arrangement plan(s) to a scale of 1:200 showing details of the walking / cycling infrastructure including works to the adopted highway have been submitted to and approved in writing by the local planning authority.
+The submitted details shall accord with guidance contained in LTN 1/20 on Cycle Infrastructure Design and Manual for Streets and where applicable indicate proposals for:

-• Existing levels of the finished highway tying into building threshold levels
+• Existing levels of the finished highway tying into building threshold levels;

-• Alterations to waiting restrictions to enable the works
+• Alterations to waiting restrictions to enable the works;

-• Signing, street furniture, street trees and pits
+• Signing, street furniture, street trees and pits;

-• Structures on or adjacent to the highway
+• Structures on or adjacent to the highway;

-• Extent of any stopping up, diversion or dedication of new highway (including all public rights of way shown on the definitive map and statement)
+• Extent of any stopping up, diversion or dedication of new highway (including all public rights of way shown on the definitive map and statement).

-The development or any phase of the development, whichever is the sooner, shall not be occupied until the walking and cycling infrastructure for the development or phase of development has been constructed and completed in accordance with the approved details.
+The development or any development phase, whichever is the sooner, shall not be occupied until the walking and cycling infrastructure for the development or phase of development has been constructed and completed in accordance with the approved details.

-12. Prior to the commencement of the development hereby permitted, a Dust Management Plan shall be submitted for the written approval of the Local planning authority.
-The Dust Management Plan shall include best practicable means to be incorporated to minimise dust caused by the permitted operations and to prevent the emission of dust from the site and should incorporate the mitigation measures presented in Section 5.14 of the Air Quality Assessment ((BWB, December 2024, 233574-01-AQA).
-The management of dust emissions shall thereafter be carried out in accordance with the approved plan.
+12. Prior to the commencement of the development hereby permitted, a Dust Management Plan shall be submitted to and approved in writing by the local planning authority.
+The Dust Management Plan shall include best practicable means to be incorporated to minimise dust caused by the permitted operations, to prevent the emission of dust from the site and should incorporate the mitigation measures presented in Section 5.14 of the Air Quality Assessment ((BWB, December 2024, 233574-01-AQA).
+Development shall be carried out in accordance with the approved plan.

-13. Prior to the commencement of development approved by this planning permission, the following components of a scheme to deal with the risks associated with contamination of the site shall each be submitted to and approved, in writing, by the Local planning authority:
+13. Prior to the commencement of the development hereby permitted, the following components of a scheme to deal with the risks associated with contamination of the site shall each be submitted to and approved, in writing, by the local planning authority:

 i) A preliminary risk assessment which has identified: